DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 ### Check if an Element is Available

-Generally speaking, introducing conditions in tests is not considered good practice because it indicates that your tests are non-deterministic.
+It is not good practice to introduce conditions in tests, because it indicates that your tests are non-deterministic.
-The tested website should guarantee that the test writer knows the page state at any moment.
-If it is so, you need no conditions in test code.
+The tested website should guarantee that the test writer knows the page state at any given moment.
+In this instance, you do not need to include conditions in test code.

-However, in practice, things are usually a bit different.
-Many websites contain elements that may be invisible or non-existent at times.
+However, in practice, things are a bit different.
+Websites may contain elements that are invisible or non-existent at times.
 In this instance, it may be a good idea to check the element availability before taking actions on it.

 ```js